bfalkowski/QReviewer/README.md

 # QReviewer

-LLM-powered code review tool using Amazon Q via AWS Bedrock.
+LLM-powered code review tool with **Amazon Q CLI as the default backend**, plus support for AWS Bedrock and OpenAI.

+## 🚀 **NEW: Amazon Q CLI Integration (Default Backend)**

+QReviewer now uses **Amazon Q CLI as the default LLM backend** via SSH to your remote Q machine.
+This provides:

+- **🎯 Superior Code Understanding**: Q's specialized knowledge for code review patterns
+- **🔒 Enhanced Security**: Q's security-focused insights and recommendations
+- **📱 Easy Setup**: Simple SSH configuration to your Q machine
+- **💪 Fallback Options**: Automatic fallback to Bedrock or OpenAI if needed

+### **Why Amazon Q CLI?**

+Amazon Q CLI provides:
+- **Repository Context**: Understands your specific codebase and patterns
+- **Security Expertise**: Specialized knowledge for identifying security issues
+- **Multi-language Support**: Excellent coverage across Python, JavaScript, Java, Go, etc.
+- **Team Learning**: Adapts to your team's coding standards over time

 ## Overview

-QReviewer fetches GitHub PR diffs, splits them into reviewable hunks, and uses Amazon Q to analyze each hunk for code quality issues.
+QReviewer fetches GitHub PR diffs, splits them into reviewable hunks, and uses **Amazon Q CLI** (or your chosen LLM backend) to analyze each hunk for code quality issues.
 It produces structured findings that can be consumed by other tools or agents.

 ## Features

 - 🔍 **PR Analysis**: Fetch and parse GitHub PR diffs with pagination support
 - 📝 **Hunk Extraction**: Split unified diffs into logical code hunks
-- 🤖 **AI Review**: Use Amazon Q via Bedrock to review each hunk
+- 🤖 **AI Review**: **Amazon Q CLI as default** with fallback to Bedrock/OpenAI
 - 📊 **Structured Output**: JSON findings with severity, category, and confidence scores
 - 🔒 **Security Heuristics**: Automatic detection of security-related issues
 - 🎯 **WaaP Integration**: Agent wrapper for team.yaml workflows
 - 📋 **Guidelines Support**: Custom project guidelines for consistent reviews
 - 🚀 **REST API**: FastAPI service for integration with other tools and services
 - 📈 **Continuous Improvement**: Retrain and update standards as repositories evolve
+- ⚙️ **Multi-Backend LLM**: Switch between Amazon Q CLI, AWS Bedrock, and OpenAI

 ## 🧠 AI Learning System